Linux User & Group Management Tutorial Part 2: Adding, Modifying, and Deleting Users and Groups.

 -c option: This option as we can see in the screenshot above is for adding the official full name of the user

 -m option: to create the user’s home directory with the given user’s name under the /home directory.
 This option is set ON by default on RHEL based distros and OFF on Ubuntu-based distros.
 In my Linux Mint (based on Ubuntu) I need to specify this option to create my user’s home directory

 -s option: to specify the default shell for the user being added

-There is another option which is particularly famous among sys admins which is the -D option which can be used to set default options for all users in that computer!
+There is another option that is particularly famous among sysadmins which is the -D option which can be used to set default options for all users on that computer!

 Let’s use these options and add a new user to our Linux system named testuser as shown below